JerryShe/Useful_QT_classes/QTabSwitcher/README.md

 ## void QTabSwitcher::deactivateTab(int index)
-Set tab deactive.
+Set the tab deactive.
 Hide tab's widget and button by tab's index.
 This tab will not be shown.

 ## void QTabSwitcher::deactivateTab(QPushButton* tabButton)
 Overloaded function.

-Set tab deactive.
+Set the tab deactive.
 Hide tab's widget and button by tab's button.
 This tab will not be shown.

 ## void QTabSwitcher::deactivateTab(QWidget* tabWidget);
 Overloaded function.

-Set tab deactive.
+Set the tab deactive.
 Hide tab's widget and button by tab's widget.
 This tab will not be shown.

 ## void QTabSwitcher::activateTab(int index)
-Set tab active.
+Set the tab active.
 Show tab's widget and button by tab's index.

 ## void QTabSwitcher::activateTab(QPushButton* tabButton)
 Overloaded function.

-Set tab active.
+Set the tab active.
 Show tab's widget and button by tab's button.

 ## void QTabSwitcher::activateTab(QWidget* tabWidget)
 Overloaded function.

-Set tab active.
+Set the tab active.
 Show tab's widget and button by tab's widget.

 ## void QTabSwitcher::clear()